These instructions are based on a tutorial written by MikroTik. You can find the original article here.

 add auth-method=eap certificate="" eap-methods=eap-mschapv2 generate-policy=port-strict mode-config=NordVPN peer=NordVPN policy-template-group=NordVPN username=YourNordVPNServiceUsername password=YourNordVPNServicePassword

-You can find your NordVPN service credentials in the Nord Account dashboard.
-Copy the credentials using “Copy” the buttons on the right.
+You can find your NordVPN service credentials through the Nord Account dashboard.
+Copy the credentials using the “Copy” buttons on the right.

 - Now choose what to send over the VPN tunnel.
-In this example, we have a local network 192.168.88.0/24 behind the router and we want all traffic from this network to be sent over the tunnel.
-First of all, we have to make a new IP/Firewall/Address list which consists of our local network.
+In this example, we have the local network “192.168.88.0/24” behind the router, and we want all traffic from this network to be sent through the tunnel.
+First, we have to make a new “IP/Firewall/Address” list that consists of our local network.

 /ip firewall address-list